The links in this post may be affiliate links.

 I remembered from reading “The Hobbit” and “The Fellowship of The Ring” a line from Bilbo in regards to Elrond’s house.
 I wanted it to be my mantra for the house once we moved in.
 I still love it— “That house was perfect, whether you liked food or sleep or story-telling or singing, or just sitting and thinking best, or a pleasant mixture of them all.
 Merely to be there was a cure for weariness, fear and sadness.”

 It was a truly eventful day filled with its own adventures.
-The pool filter hosing cracked and flooded the backyard momentarily, a neighbor backed into a guest’s car and we partied like hobbits til nearly 2am.
+Instead of Gandalf’s fireworks cracking outside, our pool filter hosing cracked and flooded the backyard momentarily, and a neighbor backed into a guest’s car.
+We partied like hobbits ‘til 2am.
 We were blessed to have such great company into the night.